-- The following appliances, provided they are correctly connected and are in good working condition, may be used in rooms: kettles, table lamps, radios, CD players or similar audio equipment, computers and related peripheral equipment, clocks, television sets, hairdryers and similar styling equipment, phone chargers, shavers and electric toothbrushes. - All cooking appliances, including kettles, must be registered annually with the College.
-Application forms for registration will be circulated at the beginning of the Michaelmas Term.
+- The following appliances, provided they are correctly connected and are in good working condition, may be used in rooms: kettles, table lamps, radios, CD players or similar audio equipment, computers and related peripheral equipment, clocks, television sets, hairdryers and similar styling equipment, phone chargers, shavers and electric toothbrushes. - All cooking appliances, including kettles, must be registered annually with the College via the link from the College website: www.sel.cam.ac.uk/current-members/porters-lodge/appliance-registration.
 Once items are approved and registered, a registration sticker for each item will be provided.
 Any item without a sticker showing registration will be removed. - One multi-way extension lead may be used in each room, provided it is of the distributor block with trailing lead type and is fused.
 Cable reels and socket adaptors (2- or 3-way) are dangerous and must not be used. - Appliances with 2-pin plugs and any equipment that is not rated for 240 volts or for use in the UK must not be used.